Community

 Your Donations Keep Our Engines Running

-The Winnipeg Fire Museum relies on your donations in order to continue with our mission.
+The Winnipeg Firefighters Museum aims to entertain and educate our visitors about the current processes and historical stories of the fire service.
+The museum relies on your donations in order to continue with the mission of the Winnipeg Firefighters Historical Society.
 Please follow the link below to make a secure, charitable donation.

-© 2019 The Fire Fighters Historical Society of Winnipeg | Reproduction of the site in part or in whole prohibited unless with written permission.
+© 2019 The Firefighters Historical Society of Winnipeg | Reproduction of the site in part or in whole prohibited unless with written permission.
 All rights reserved.